 General Chemistry I is the first semester of a two-semester, comprehensive general chemistry course that introduces the students to the basic principles of chemistry.
 The course covers the following topics: matter and measurement, molecules and molecular compounds, ions and ionic compounds, stoichiometry, aqueous reactions, thermochemistry, electronic structure of atoms, periodic properties, chemical bonding, molecular geometry and bonding, states of matter, and properties of solutions.
-This course includes three hours of lecture, one hour of recitation, and three hours of laboratory each week (Fall Semester).
-Prerequisites: MATH 111, proficiency on math placement test, 40th percentile on ACT/SAT math test, or placement to and concurrent registration in MATH 111.
+This course includes three hours of lecture, one hour of recitation, and three hours of laboratory each week.
+Prerequisite: Algebra proficiency by exam.